Excerpts from “Vince Gironda Legend And Myth” by Alan Palmieri

 I don’t know… you tell me!

-There are just some things that we do, to get what we want, that ends up costing us more than we get from it.
+There are just some things that I do, to get what I want, that ends up costing us more than I get from it.

-For instance, Mike told me yesterday that his college football coach had him eating raw potatoes, like they were apples, several times per day!
+For instance, a friend told me yesterday that his college football coach had him eating raw potatoes, like they were apples, several times per day!

 I don’t know about you, but I’d say that the indigestion and colon blowing that may be associated with eating raw tubers may not be worth gaining a few extra pounds.